ar-io/docs/docs/src/guides/sdk.md

 #### `getVaults({ cursor, limit, sortBy, sortOrder })`

-Retrieves all locked-balance user vaults of the IO process, paginated and sorted by the specifed criteria.
+Retrieves all locked-balance user vaults of the ARIO process, paginated and sorted by the specifed criteria.
 The `cursor` used for pagination is the last wallet address from the previous request.

 ```typescript
 const io = IO.init();